billkellett/datastax-data-modeling-workshop/docsrc/content/index.md

 ### What is included?

-A PowerPoint presentation walks the students through DSE Data Modeling with a 4-step approach: Conceptual, Logical, Physical, and Optimization.
+A PowerPoint presentation (with detailed speaker notes) walks the students through DSE Data Modeling with a 4-step approach: Conceptual, Logical, Physical, and Optimization.
 We include the following DSE components:

 * DSE Core
 * DSE Studio